annotation/text-fabric/tf/docs/about/corpora.md

     Complete Works of W.F.
 Hermans.
     The conversion to TF is work in progress.
     So far these works have been done:

-    *   Paranoia
+    Paranoia,
-    *   Sadistisch Universum
+    Sadistisch Universum,
-    *   Nooit meer slapen
+    Nooit meer slapen,
+    **Not publicly accessible, the book is under copyright.**, *with a critical apparatus*;
     Bram Oostveen, Peter Kegel, Dirk Roorda

-    **Not publicly accessible, the book is under copyright.**

-    *with a critical apparatus*

 [mondriaan/letters](https://github.com/annotation/mondriaan)
 :   *Dutch*
-    Letters of Piet Mondriaan , 1892-1923.
+    Letters of Piet Mondriaan , 1892-1923,
+    **Work in progress, test set only ("proeftuin"),** *with NLP output from Spacy woven in*.
     Straight conversion from TEI to TF,
     Peter Boot et al., Dirk Roorda

-    **Work in progress, test set only ("proeftuin").**

-    *with NLP output from Spacy woven in*

 [HuygensING/suriano](https://github.com/HuygensING/suriano)
 :   *Italian*
-    Correspondence of Christofforo Suriano , 1616-1623.
+    Correspondence of Christofforo Suriano , 1616-1623,
+    **with additional meta data, named entities, and page scans.**.
     Complex conversion from DOCX through simple TEI to TF, From the TF a stream of annotations is generated (WATM) that drives the publishing machinery of